appoly/zstd-php/README.md

 # PHP ZSTD

-Can be used in PHP without the need to install an additional extension.
+PHP library to allow [Zstandard](https://facebook.github.io/zstd/) compression and decompression, without the need to install an additional PHP extension.

 ## Dependencies